Differential forms on log canonical spaces in positive characteristic: Introduction

 Differential forms play an essential r{\^{o}}le in the study of algebraic varieties.
 Given an algebraic variety $X$ over a field $k$ and a resolution of singularities $\pi \from Y \to X$, it is natural to ask whether any $p$-form on the regular locus $\Reg X$ extends to a regular $p$-form on $Y$.
 There is also a version of this question which concerns pairs and allows certain logarithmic poles.
 In order to fix our terminology once and for all, we introduce the following language.
 (For notation, see \cref{sec notation}).

-\begin{dfn-plain}[Extension properties for differential forms] Let $(X, D)$ be a pair defined over a field $k$, and $1 \le q \le \dim X$ an integer. \begin{itemize} \item We say that \emph{$(X, D)$ satisfies the \et for $q$-forms} if for any proper birational map $\pi \from Y \to X$ from a normal variety $Y$, the natural inclusion
+\begin{dfn-plain}[Extension properties for differential forms] Let $(X, D)$ be a pair (i.e.~$X$ is normal and $D$ is a Weil \Q-divisor with coefficients in $[0, 1] \cap \Q$) defined over a field $k$, and $1 \le q \le \dim X$ an integer. \begin{itemize} \item We say that \emph{$(X, D)$ satisfies the \et for $q$-forms} if for any proper birational map $\pi \from Y \to X$ from a normal variety $Y$, the natural inclusion

 is an isomorphism.
 Equivalently, the sheaf $\pi_* \Omegar{Y/k}q$ is reflexive.
-It is sufficient to check this for a resolution of singularities $Y \to X$ (if available). \item We say that \emph{$(X, D)$ satisfies the \lext for $q$-forms} if for any map $\pi$ as above, with $D_Y$ the strict transform of $D$ and $E \subset Y$ the reduced divisorial part of the exceptional set $\Exc(\pi)$, the natural inclusion
+It is sufficient to check this for a resolution of singularities $Y \to X$ (if available): cf.~\cite[Lemma~2.13]{GKK10} and note that the proof given there is independent of the base field. \item We say that \emph{$(X, D)$ satisfies the \lext for $q$-forms} if for any map $\pi$ as above, with $D_Y$ the strict transform of $D$ and $E \subset Y$ the reduced divisorial part of the exceptional set $\Exc(\pi)$, the natural inclusion

 is an isomorphism.
 Equivalently, the sheaf $\pi_* \Omegarl{Y/k}q{\, \rd D_Y. + E}$ is reflexive.
 Again, it is sufficient to check this for a log resolution $Y \to X$ of $(X, D)$. \item We say that \emph{$(X, D)$ satisfies the \et} if it satisfies the \et for $q$-forms, for all values of $q$.
 Ditto for the logarithmic variant. \end{itemize} \end{dfn-plain}